 A limited number of Pell Grant recipients with the greatest financial need are given priority for the FSEOG program.
-Students do not need to complete any additional application for FSEOG.
-The Free Application for Federal Student Aid (FAFSA) serves as the application.

 Return of Title IV Funds

 Bevill State is required to return unearned Federal grant funds to the U.S. Department of Education on the student's behalf if they completely withdraw prior to the 60% point of the semester.
 When this occurs, the student will owe a repayment of the unearned Federal grant funds to the College.